tzengerink/static-build/README.md

 ------------
 Easily concatinate and minify your JavaScript files and CSS stylesheets.

 First clone this repository as a submodule of your project.
-It is assumed this submodule is named `build`.
+It is assumed this submodule is placed in your projects root directory.

 Inside the submodule copy and rename `builds.json.default` and edit the file to meet your needs.
 You should use the following as your template: